ajalt/clikt/docs/documenting.md

   COUNT must be a positive number, and defaults to 1.

 Options:
-  -c, --count INT  number of greetings
+  -c, --count COUNT number of greetings
   -h, --help        Show this message and exit
 ```

 Option names and metavars will appear in help output even if no help